chaiNNer-org/chaiNNer/README.md

 - Similarly to NCNN, technically almost any SR model should work assuming they follow a typical CNN-based SR structure, however I have only tested with ESRGAN.

+## Troubleshooting

+### Has Nvidia GPU, PyTorch using CPU

+- Check the dependency manager and ensure it installed the +cu113 version.
+If it did not, and it says CUDA supported at the top, then uninstall and reinstall PyTorch.

+- Check to make sure you have the `nvidia-smi` command available to you.
+Open a terminal (command prompt, powershell, windows terminal) and type `nvidia-smi`.
+If it errors, reinstall your drivers and restart your computer.

+- If chaiNNer or a terminal still isn't able to use `nvidia-smi`, try [adding your System32 folder to your PATH environment variable](https://www.computerhope.com/issues/ch000549.htm).
+Make sure to restart your computer after.

+### Has AMD/Intel GPU, PyTorch using CPU

+- PyTorch can only use Nvidia GPUs.
+In this case, you would want to try using NCNN as the processing framework instead.
+You can convert any supported PyTorch models to NCNN through chaiNNer (just be sure to also install ONNX as it is needed in the conversion process).

+### Checked logs and see `CUDA_INITIALIZE` errors

+- Ensure your drivers are up to date.
+Outdated drivers might not support the CUDA version that PyTorch and ONNX rely on.

+- Ensure your GPU isn't too old.
+Your GPU needs to be able to support CUDA 11.3.
+If it only supports CUDA 10 for example, you'll need to manually install an older PyTorch version to your system Python and set chaiNNer to use system Python.
+However, if you do this we cannot guarantee everything will work properly.

+### vkQueueSubmit error with NCNN

+- If you are using an auto-tiling mode, try setting a manual number of tiles (start with 4 and work your way up until it works)

+- If you are on Windows, you can try using [this](https://github.com/chaiNNer-org/chaiNNer/issues/913#issuecomment-1247849063) fix suggested by one of the NCNN devs.

+### "ChaiNNer was unable to install its integrated Python environment" message or simply fails to start up

+- Ensure you have access to the internet and that you did not restrict chaiNNer from accessing the internet.
+ChaiNNer needs internet access in order to download its Python environment and the required dependencies.

+- If you do have internet access, try going to your `%appdata%/chaiNNer` (windows), `.config/chaiNNer` (linux), or `Application Support/chaiNNer` folder, and deleting the Python folder that is there.
+This will force chaiNNer to download Python again if the previous download was corrupt.

+- If this all does not work, you can force chaiNNer to use system Python.
+Right now this is not configurable via the UI without being able to start up first, so you need to go to your data folder mentioned above, go to `/settings`, and either find or create a `use-system-python` text file (with no extension) that just contains the word `true`.
+In order for this to work, you need to have Python installed to your system.

+### Integrated Python downloaded, but failed to start up after installing dependencies

+- If you are on an older macOS version, such as any version below 10.15, this is unavoidable and you currently cannot use chaiNNer.
+This is due to a dependency (opencv) that we simply cannot work around at this time.

+- If you are on Windows 7, you can try following the advice for the above message related to forcing system Python, and just install Python 3.8.
+However, we do not officially support Windows 7 and we recommend you upgrade to at least 10.

 ## Building chaiNNer Yourself

 I provide pre-built versions of chaiNNer here on GitHub.
 However, if you would like to build chaiNNer yourself, simply run `npm install` (make sure that you have at least npm v7 installed) to install all the nodejs dependencies, and `npm run make` to build the application.